llamax1/llamaxcripta/README.md

 # LlamaxCripta
-is a set of basic encription software made with Python 2.
+is a set of basic encryption software made with Python 2.
 It works by generating two random keys, then it makes a 'table' for it to translate between the two.

 ## nCripta
 generates two keys and translates a phrase using them.